Wolfsonian–FIU: Principal collections

-In early 2006, the Wolfsonian-FIU opened a branch institution in Nervi, on the Italian Riviera.
-The sister museum is housed in a renovated school overlooking the sea, and is administered by the City of Genoa and the Region of Liguria.
+The Wolfsonian–FIU has a sister museum, the Wolfsoniana, in Nervi, Italy, also founded by Wolfson.
+The Wolfsoniana is housed in a renovated school overlooking the sea, and is administered by the City of Genoa and the Region of Liguria.
 It features mainly Italian fine and decorative arts, design, and architecture.

 Publications

 The Wolfsonian has published catalogues of some of its exhibitions and parts of its collections, and there are plans to produce publications more frequently of future museum exhibitions.
 In addition, it is responsible for the publication of The Journal of Decorative and Propaganda Arts, which appears irregularly.

 Some of The Wolfsonian's exhibition publications include: